rajeshcse02/Resumify/README.md

 ## 🧠 Overview

 **Resumify** is a full-featured resume builder web application built with the **MERN stack**.
 It allows users to register, log in, and choose from professional resume templates.
-With real-time WYSIWYG editing, users can build, preview (in A4 layout), and download resumes as PDFs.
-The application includes secure authentication and personalized profile management, providing a seamless resume-building experience.
+With real-time WYSIWYG editing, users can build, preview (in A4 layout), and download resumes as PDF and PNG.
+The application providing a seamless resume-building experience.

 ![image](https://github.com/user-attachments/assets/0a484614-1e98-42c1-a2a0-9bf3d9d79d82)